St. Scholastica Spotlight

 Funding for the Oreck-Alpern Interreligious Forum is provided in large part by an anonymous donor and with special support from the Ben & Jeanne Overman Charitable Trust, as well as other gifts to The College of St. Scholastica.

-This free monthly lecture series was developed in 2007 by the College’s School of Arts and Letters to highlight diverse faculty research projects.
+This free monthly lecture series was developed in 2007 by the College’s School of Arts and Sciences to highlight diverse faculty research projects.
 The presentations include a 40-minute lecture followed by 20 minutes of questions and answers.
 All colloquia are free, open to the public and held from 3:40 to 4:40 p.m.
-Due to COVID all lectures this year will be hosted via Zoom.
-Registration is required.

 Tickets and Venues